Skip to Main Content

 2. View loan options.
 Within minutes, Credit Direct will present you with varying loan options to review.
 Pay close attention to APR and term lengths.

 3. Accept and sign.
-If the loan offerings fit your needs, you can finalize the paperwork directly online.
+If a loan offer fits your needs, you can finalize the paperwork directly online.

 4. Receive funds.
 Finally, you will receive the funding via direct deposit.

 Credit Direct does not enforce any fees for early loan payoff or making larger monthly payments.
-Additionally, Credit Direct allows borrowers to apply for a loan with a co-signer, which can mean better rates for borrowers that apply with someone who boasts strong credit history.
+Additionally, Credit Direct allows borrowers to apply for a loan with a co-signer, which can mean better rates for borrowers who apply with someone who has a strong credit history.

 Fees and penalties